 Recently, TD Bank was at the International Restaurant and Foodservice Show of New York conducting a survey on restaurant owners and POS trends.
 It was shocking to see the results that stated how restaurant owners are not utilizing technology that could help their business.

 Total Food Service sat down with Doug Mearkle, Head of Merchant Solutions Sales and Service Team at TD Bank to learn more about their survey.
 Doug has been in the merchant services or payment business for the past 18 years.
-“I may not have any direct experience working directly in the restaurant segment but I definitely have experience on the payment side,” Mearkle stated.
+“I may not have worked within a restaurant, however I have a lot of experience with payments within the restaurant segment,” Mearkle stated.
 Needless to say, Doug is an experienced veteran on everything from mobile payment application to front of house POS systems.

 When TD decided to conduct this survey, they did it with the intention of looking a little closer at the restaurant industry.
 They were looking at it from a few different perspectives.
 First and foremost is the appetite from the restaurant owner’s point of sale system.
 We get to find out what they’re doing today and what they are looking to accomplish in the future.
 You also get to see their appetite for mobile payments, another huge facet of the restaurant segment.
 Then there are loyalty programs, which are specific to the restaurant segment and will vary from spot to spot.
 The last thing is the understanding what’s on the mind of business owners around restaurants and what their interaction model is with their customers.